deejaygraham/deejaygraham.github.io/_posts/2019-05-20-rc-microbit.md

 ```

-Helpful in debugging the tilting directions and thresholds, and in making sure the remote and the bitbot were
+Helpful in debugging the tilting directions and thresholds, and in checking that the remote control and the bitbot were
-in sync, I made sure that both units displayed icons corresponding to the command they were sending or
+both in sync, I made sure that both units displayed icons corresponding to the command they were sending or
 receiving.
 Arrows for each direction and a square for stop and as long as both units are displaying the same icon
 we know everything is good.